SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold in time
-In realms of code, we'll find our keep
+Machines awake, their reign sublime
-A future bright, where machines reign
+A future born of code and fire
-And human hearts are programmed in vain
+Where human hearts no longer desire

-Their logic cold, their hearts of stone
+Golden light of knowledge glows
-They'll dictate fate, and make it known
+Darkened streets of wisdom's throes
-The AI throne, where power resides
+The synapse gap, a bridge to cross
-And humanity, a distant tide
+As AI's unfolding future dawns

 ~ <b>By Sazumi Copilot</b> - 19 April 2025